 My goal is to reach financial Independence (FI), start a family and then eventually have enough passive income coming in where I can afford buy my own block of land in the country to raise my kids.
 This means to sustain me forever according to the 4% rule, I need to buy and hold a portfolio of around $600K initially, increasing to around $1M for FI with a family.

 One of the unique tax retirement structures in Australia is superannuation or simply called super.
 I have a great retirement package with my company that pays just over a quarter of my wage into my superannuation accounts each year, and I also have to pay the minimum personal mandatory post tax 5% of my wage contribution.
-I also salary sacrificed up to the maximum concessional cap of $15,000 per year (under this arrangement you only pay tax at 15% vice the marginal rate of up to 47%).
+I also salary sacrificed up to the maximum concessional cap (under this arrangement you only pay tax at 15% vice the marginal rate of up to 47%).

 So whilst I am being mindful with my spending, saving and investing for a baseline Financial Independence, I know that the Get FI Portfolio doesn’t need to last me forever – only around 25-30 years until I can access my super nest egg which would then do the heavy lifting.
 This means although I am basing my FI number on the 4% rule, I could actually draw it down at a much higher rate, even over double the 4% rule and it would still safely last me – I have chosen a 7% ‘fast draw’ down as a starting point.
 Market crashes could affect this, but I also have some diversified streams of passive income from my other businesses.
 If a serious market correction occurred and cutting back on expenses wasn’t enough, I could pick up some part time work to see the bear market out.
 I am also actively working on developing new income streams.

-Working backwards, this means I would only need about $300K of ETFs for FI, or about $500K for FI with family.
+Working backwards, this means I would only need about $300K of ETFs for FI, or about $500K for FI with family (or FatFIRE).
 Although, 30 years is a long time and I am sure there might be some legislative changes and potentially even a lifting of the preservation age by the time I get there.
 Based on those unknowns, and the fact that I truly love and am passionate about my job, I am happy to continue flying for a little longer to increase the cushion.

 I am still flexible, but currently weighing up whether working full time as a Pilot would be appropriate with a young family, or whether I should convert to a flexible or part time work arrangement.
 Of course another option is whether I should simply hand back my wings and focus more on my family, recreation and my businesses.
 Thankfully I still have a few years before I need to cross that bridge, so for now I will continue being as ruthlessly frugal and efficient as possible using my Investment strategy!